-Liam is a field technician that assists with field work, data management, data analysis, and report writing for the CWD project.
+Liam was a field technician that assisted with field work, data management, data analysis, and report writing for the CWD project.

-Eric recently completed his MSc in the Merrill lab where he studied predation risk on the Ya Ha Tinda long-term elk monitoring project.
-Eric joined our team to assist with data analyses, field work, and producing media for public outreach.
+Eric completed his MSc in the Merrill Lab where he studied predation risk on the Ya Ha Tinda long-term elk monitoring project.
+Eric joined the CWD team to assist with data analyses, field work, and producing media for public outreach.

 Eilidh joined the project as a research technician in May 2017 having previously worked on the Ya Ha Tinda longterm elk monitoring project from May to November 2016.
 Eilidh studied Zoology at the University of Glasgow and did her MSc on the impact of artificial waterholes in the Savannah biome at the University of South Africa.